yuanzhoucq/cpp-docs.zh-cn/docs/cpp-conformance-improvements-2017.md

 }
 ```

-### <a name="missing-template-argument-lists"></a>缺少的模板参数列表
+### <a name="missing-template-argument-lists"></a>Missing template argument lists
-在 Visual Studio 2015 及更早版本中，当模板出现在模板参数列表中（例如作为默认模板参数或非类型模板参数的一部分）时，编译器不会诊断缺少的模板参数列表。 这可能导致不可预知的行为，包括编译器故障或意外的运行时行为。 下列代码在 Visual Studio 2015 中进行编译，但在 Visual Studio 2017 中引发错误。
+In Visual Studio 2015 and earlier, the compiler did not diagnose missing template argument lists when the template appeared in a template parameter list (for example as part of a default template argument or a non-type template parameter).
+This can result in unpredictable behavior, including compiler crashes or unexpected runtime behavior.
+The following code compiles in Visual Studio 2015 but produces an error in Visual Studio 2017.

 ```cpp
 template <class T> class ListNode;